underthehai/tp/docs/UserGuide.md

 ### 1. Copying an Activity (L)

-Copies an activity at a given index from the wish list to a travel plan at a given index.
+Copies an activity at a given index from the wishlist to a travel plan at a given index.

 Format: `copy ACTIVITY_INDEX TRAVELPLAN_INDEX`